ntampouratzis/MCU-bench/README.md

 ## Running (MicroPython)
 Download Thonny environment and build or obtain a MicroPython firmware for the target device.
+- Press the BOOTSEL button and hold it while you connect it through USB to computer (This puts your Raspberry Pi Pico into USB mass storage device mode).
   - You may download the latest ARM or RISC-V firmware for RP2350 from here: https://micropython.org/download/RPI_PICO2/.
 - You may download

 ## Running (C/C++)